nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Deleting a note from a lesson

-1. Deleting a note from a lesson while full lesson list is being shown
+1. Deleting a note from a lesson while expanded lesson list is being shown

     1. Prerequisites: List all lessons using the `listlesson` command.
 There must be at least one lesson with at least one note existing in the lesson list.